cisco-open/fsoc/developer_guide/domain_config.md

-## Adding Domain-Specific Configuration Parameters
+# Adding Domain-Specific Configuration Parameters

+In some cases, it may be necessary to define domain-specific settings that can be configured in each access profile (context).
+While this is rarely necessary, it can help provide support for testing upcoming releases and setting advanced behaviors without affecting the general usage.

-We have two examples: UQL and knowledge.
-They showcase the two different approaches fsoc's config extensions support:
+We have two examples that illustrate configuring the API version that fsoc uses for their respective domains.
+The examples showcase two different approaches provided by fsoc's config extensions support:

+1. Allow any api-version-like value, e.g., `v1`, `v1beta`, `v2alpha2`, even if that version is not supported by the backend API.
+The [`knowledge` command group](../cmd/knowledge.com) uses this approach, using the predefined `api.Version` type.
-1. Allow only one of a predetermined, enumerated set of versions you want to allow (e.g, just "v1" and "v2beta").
-I think that's what we do in the UQL case
+2. Allow only one of a predetermined, enumerated set of values to allow (e.g, just "v1" and "v2beta").
+The [`uql` command group](../cmd/uql.go) uses this approach, by defining its own version type.

-2. Allow any api-version--like value, e.g., v1, v1beta, v2alpha2,--even if it is not supported by the backend API.
-This is what we do in the knowledge case
+Note that, while these examples are both related to an API version setting, domains can define any setting they need.